-5. And they (referring to the religious scribes and Pharisees) do all their works to be seen by men . . . they love the first place at the suppers, and the chief seats in the synagogues, 7.
-And the salutations in the marketplaces, and to be called by men (using the titles), 'Rabbi, Rabbi.'
-8. But you are not to be called Rabbi; for one is your Master, the Christ, and all of you are brethren.
-9. Also, do not call anyone on the earth your Father; for one is your Father, Who is in heaven.
-10. Neither be called Master; for one is your Master, the Christ (Matthew 23:5 - 10, HBFV throughout).
+Christ's teaching regarding religious titles is clear and to the point.
+He states, ". . . they (Jewish leaders) love the first place at the suppers . . .
+And the salutations in the marketplaces, and to be called by men, 'Rabbi, Rabbi.'
+But you are not to be called Rabbi; for one is your Master . . .
+Also, do not call anyone on the earth your Father; for one is your Father, Who is in heaven.
+Neither be called Master; for one is your Master, the Christ (Matthew 23:6 - 10, HBFV throughout).

-The Greek word Rhabbi (Strong's Concordance #G4461) is translated as "Rabbi" in verse 7 above.
+The Greek word Rhabbi (Strong's Concordance #G4461) in Matthew 23 is translated as "Rabbi" in verse 7.
 Its literal meaning is "my master" (Strong's) or "my great one" (Thayer's Greek Definitions).
-Clearly, the religious use of this title is prohibited in Scripture.
+Clearly, the use of this religious label is one of the many titles prohibited in Scripture.

 The Greek Pater (Strong's #G3962) is where we get the English word "father."
-Its use, in a religious sense (as the Catholics do when addressing their priests), is also clearly forbidden in the Bible.
+Some denominations, like the Catholics, permit the use of this title for its priests.
+Its use as a recognition of a man's religious position, training or authority is forbidden in the Bible.
+This includes the blasphemous designation of the head of the Catholic Church as the "most holy father."
 It is perfectly acceptable, however, to refer to one's male parent as "father."

-The word from which we get the English "master" in verses 8 and 10 comes from the Greek kathegetes (Strong's #G2519).
-Its use in these verses is to someone who is a teacher or guide with the implication that they possess a powerful spiritual position or office.
-Jesus, as the God of the Old Testament and man's Messiah, claims the use of this title for himself.
+The word from which we get the English "master" in verses 8 and 10 of Matthew 23 comes from the Greek kathegetes (Strong's #G2519).
+Its use as a title references someone who is a teacher or guide with the implication that they possess a powerful religious position or office.
+Jesus, as the God of the Old Testament, claims exclusive use of "master" for himself!

-Other religious titles that are unacceptable, based on the spiritual intent of Jesus' teachings in Matthew 23, are "Pope," "Vicar of Christ" and others used by the Catholics.
-Such designations are used by them to denote the person they believe is the highest-ranking spiritual authority on earth (1913 Catholic Encyclopedia).
+Other religious titles that are unacceptable, based on the spiritual intent of Jesus' teachings in Matthew 23, are "Pope," "Vicar of Christ" and others used primarily by the Catholics.
+Such designations are utilized to denote a person they believe is the highest-ranking spiritual authority on earth (1913 Catholic Encyclopedia).
 The word "vicar" means a person who acts in place of another or as their substitute (dictionary.com).

-Such religious appellations like "Pope" are not only wrong but also blasphemous, since they claim divine authority and power over Christians that was never given.
-Christ NEVER gave any human being the absolute power to dictate doctrine and rule over the faith of his people (see our article called "Keys of the Kingdom").
-Jesus, at God's right hand, has and continues to be the only true head of His church on earth (1Corinthians 11:3, Ephesians 1:22, 4:15, Colossians 1:18).
-Even the apostle Peter, whom Catholics consider the first Pope, NEVER claimed such titles for himself.
+Christ never gave any human being the absolute power to dictate doctrine for all other believers and rule over their faith.
+Even the apostle Peter, whom Catholics consider the first Pope, never claimed such authority for himself.
 He, instead, referred to himself as "a fellow elder" (1Peter 5:1), one of many mature Christian believers who served in the church.

-Scripture teaches against using terms, in a religious context, that are meant to convey one person's spiritual "rank" or authority (many times believed to be absolute) over others.
-The apostle Paul taught that even HE did not claim authority over anyone's faith, but rather saw himself as someone who helped increase a person's joy in God (2Corinthians 1:24).
+God does not want those who believe in him to use titles that falsely try to convey someone has a greater spiritual "rank" or authority than others.
+The apostle Paul taught that even he did not claim authority over anyone's faith, but rather saw himself as someone who helped increase a person's joy in God (2Corinthians 1:24).

-Some have wondered whether the abbreviation "Mr.," which originated in the mid-1500s as a shortened form of the word "master" (dictionary.com), is acceptable to use.
-In modern times, this term is considered a shortened form of "mister" and is usually used as a generic courtesy title to refer to an adult male.
+Some have wondered whether the abbreviation "Mr.," which originated in the mid-1500s as a shortened form of the word "master," is acceptable to use.
+In modern times, this term is not used as a religious title but instead is usually used as a generic courtesy reference to an adult male.
 It is generally acceptable to use.